luxonis/depthai-docs-website/source/pages/tutorials/deploying-custom-model.rst

 Now that we have xml/bin, we can also look at the input/output shape of the model using `Netron <https://netron.app/>`__.
 Input shape is ``1x384x384`` (so grayscale frame, not color) and output shape is ``100x7``.

-Using Inference Engine (IE) to evlauate the model
+Using Inference Engine (IE) to evaluate the model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The code below was modified from our `depthai-inference-engine <https://github.com/luxonis/depthai-experiments/tree/master/depthai-inference-engine>`__.